 Enhanced to improve the comprehensiveness, organization and topics covered of state employment laws.

 Enhanced to link users to the most comprehensive coverage of each law and to improve the organization and scope.

-Updated to include employment offer requirements under Portland's ban the box law, effective July 1, 2016.
+Updated to reflect working time requirements under the employee work scheduling law, effective July 1, 2018.

-A roundup of the comprehensive state coverage XpertHR offers to help Oregon employers ensure they are compliant with state HR and employment laws.
+A round-up of the comprehensive state coverage XpertHR offers to help Oregon employers ensure they are compliant with state HR and employment laws.

 See how XpertHR can empower your team and organization by starting a free 7-day trial.

 Discover the variety and depth of our HR resources and understand how XpertHR ensures your team stays compliant and confident.